bahbbc/display-ads-challenge/capstone_proposal.md

 The metric for evaluation will be log-loss (the smaller the better).
 The benchmark model has a log-loss of 0.44610 but since this is a kaggle competition, and the main objective is to win the score by super minor changes at the leaderboard, we will focus on obtain at least a model with 0.50 of log-loss.
 Which will give me a position of 500th at the leaderboard.

-The logloss is defined by the equation preseted in image 1
+The logloss is defined by the equation bellow [from](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.log_loss.html).
+Except that in sickit-learn the equation is negative, so the greater the better (as other metrics).

-[colocar a formula do logloss]
+-log P(yt|yp) = -(yt log(yp) + (1 - yt) log(1 - yp))

-where L is the number of instances, yi is the true label (0 or 1), and ¯yi is the predicted probability.
+where yt is the true label and yp is the predicted probability.

 This metric is frequently used for classification models where the final result is a probability.
 Log loss increases as the predicted probability diverges from the actual label.